Tioconazole is an antifungal treatment for fungal infections of the fingernails and toenails.

 Further reading & references

-- Manufacturer's PIL, Trosyl® Nail Solution; Pfizer Limited, The electronic Medicine Compendium.
-Dated August 2009.
+- Manufacturer's PIL, Trosyl® 283 mg/ml Nail Solution; Pfizer Limited, The electronic Medicine Compendium.
+Dated June 2013.

 Dr Adrian Bonsall